Ming-Shu/To-call-a-python-module-from-C/README.md

               sudo apt-get install python3-dev

-2. You need to provide GCC with the include path for the Python.h header.
+0. 2.You need to provide GCC with the include path for the Python.h header.
 This can be done with the -I

 example:
           gcc test.c -I /usr/include/python2.7 -lpython2.7 -o test